ssenkus/ansible-devops-tool/README.md

 ## Installation

+* Install git: `sudo apt-get install git`
+* Install Node.js: `sudo apt-get install nodejs`
+* Install NPM: `sudo apt-get install npm`

+NOTE: node.js will be using an old stable version.
+If you need a later release, you will need to perform additional steps.

 ### Install Ansible on your remote server

 From the Ansible Website, here is a list of commands for fetching the latest release of Ansible on Ubuntu: